orb-community/orb-website/docs/docs.md

 2. Fill in a name for the dataset.
 Click **Next**.
 ![](./img/new_dataset_name.png)

-3. Select an Agent Group from the drop-down.
+3. Select an agent group from the drop-down.
 Click **Next**.
 ![](./img/new_dataset_group.png)

 4. Select the desired policy from the drop-down.
 Click **Next**.
 ![](./img/new_dataset_policy.png)

-5. Select the desired sink/database from the drop-down.
+5. Select the desired sink from the drop-down.
 Click **+** after selecting each sink.
 ![](./img/new_dataset_sink.png)

-6. Above the dropdown, you should see an icon with the name of your chosen sink.
+6. Above the drop-down, you should see an icon with the name of your chosen sink.
 Click **Next**.
 ![](./img/new_dataset_sink_add.png)

 7. Review the information you just entered.
 Click **Save** to confirm creation of the dataset.